arpitgupta1990/Passport-JWT-based-Authentication/README.md

 It has basic functionality without any CORS security checks.
 Authentication is done through JWT.
 Some test cases are implemented using mocha.
+You can also add and manage different activities.

 # Get Started
 ## Installation